FireRisingRaging/SMO_Randomizer_Tracker/README.md

 - Hit the "Open OBS Overlay" button to open a convenient window to capture into OBS
 - Hit "Toggle OBS BG" to turn the background of the window to a bright green that can be color keyed!
 > [!TIP]
 > Through our testing, the best result is leaving this green screen off and instead color keying the hex code #161616.
 This color is the color of the gray background.
+You can however adjust the OBS overlay background to whatever color you'd like

 - Pressing the "Clear" button will reset the tracker
 - Hit the "Notes" button to open another window that allows you to freely track sub-area loads and chains (you can also track the moons of each sub-area here too!)